Answered! Jump to accepted answer.

 Le bébé joue avec la peluche que sa maman adore.

-This relates to:Que = Whom, which, that (relative pronouns) -
+This question relates to:French lesson "Que = Whom, which, that (relative pronouns)"

 Kwiziq language super star

 Relative pronouns are complicated so I can understand your frustration...

 I will try and make them easier for you to use with some Rules of Thumb designed to help -